JonLev03-hub/Donation-success-analysis/README.md

 Above I have listed the average performance by number of hidden layer one or hidden layer two nodes.
 With this test I still returned an average of 59% accuracy with a maximum of 71%. so verry similar to the other tests.

+# Revisions
+To optimize this machine learning models it would likely be best to find your best models and do tests to allow further learning with more epochs.